 The Sussex route

 The Run enters Sussex from Lowfield Heath and Gatwick for an official coffee stop at Crawley, so that’s really your first Sussex spectator spot.
-The first vehicles could arrive via The Boulevard any time after 8.25 am according to route guidance and they could still be trickling through at 2 pm.
+The first vehicles could arrive via The Boulevard any time after 8.10 am according to route guidance and they could still be trickling through at 2 pm.
 After that, the Run picks up the B2114 to Pease Pottage and on to Handcross (8.25 am to 2.10 pm), Staplefield (8.30 am to 2.25 pm), and Cuckfield.
-The first cars are expected at Cuckfield after 8.50 am and the route then takes the drivers on via Ansty, Burgess Hill, Hassocks and Pyecombe before it heads to Brighton via Preston Park and then to the finish at Madeira Drive.
+The first cars are expected at Cuckfield after 8.50 am and the route then takes the drivers on via Ansty, Burgess Hill, Hassocks and Pyecombe before it heads to Brighton via York Place (first cars expected at about 10 am) and then to the finish at Madeira Drive.
 The route guidance suggests the first cars could be at the finish at just after 10 am.
 I reckon that’s pretty impressive for cars of this age and the finish line is of course a great place to watch a few moments of triumph.

 Where to watch